Let’s talk about website security.

 Enable 2FA on your logins for an extra layer of security

-Also, with this option enabled, if you see any login attempts you didn’t authorize, you can reject them immediately.
+In addition, with this option enabled, if you see any login attempts you didn’t authorize, you can reject them immediately.
 This will keep your site — and your data — safe.

 Don’t let hackers batter down the door